vpinna80/VTL/README.md

 in the local repository, because the artifacts are distributed only in source form by the Bank of International Settlements.

+### Jupyter notebook kernel

+If you want to build the Jupyter notebook kernel along with the engine, also activate the `with-jupyter` maven profile.
+The java-native jupyter kernel will be packaged as an executable jar that can be installed into your jupyter with the command `java -jar vtl-jupyter-x.x.x-complete.jar`.
+Please make sure that your Python environment is able to launch java, and that java version requirement is satisfied.

+### RVTL and VTL Studio

 If you want to build the editor and the R package along with the engine, activate the `with-r` maven profile.
-You may need to configure your internet connection in Maven settings; you also need to install the REngine.jar artifact into your local repository.
+Before you do that, make sure to install `rJava` package in your R installation.
+Then you may need to configure your internet connection in Maven settings in order to download Node.js and npm packages.
+You will also need to install `REngine.jar` into your local maven repository.
 It can be done with the following command:

 ```
+Un*x:
 mvn install:install-file -DgroupId=org.rosuda.JRI -DartifactId=Rengine -Dversion=$R_VERSION file=$R_LIBRARY/java/jri/REngine.jar

+Windows
+mvn install:install-file -DgroupId=org.rosuda.JRI -DartifactId=Rengine -Dversion=%R_VERSION% file=%R_LIBRARY%/java/jri/REngine.jar
 ```

+Please set the environment variables `R_VERSION` and `R_LIBRARY` accordingly to your environment settings, or directly replace them in the command above.
 The R package, ready for installation in R (with install.packages), will be located there.
-Moreover, each artifact you build will have support for the R environment.
+Moreover, each bundle created while this profile is active will contain support for the R environment.

+### Web API for VTL Engine

 If you want to build the RESTful web services for VTL along with the engine, activate the `with-rest` maven profile.
 A WAR file ready to be deployed in your application server will be packaged during the `package` maven lifecycle phase in your build.

+### Command-line interface for VTL Engine

 If you want to build the command line interface to VTL along with the engine, activate the `with-cli` maven profile.
 An executable JAR file ready to be deployed in your platform will be packaged during the `package` maven lifecycle phase in your build.

-If you want to build the Jupyter notebook kernel along with the engine, also activate the `with-jupyter` maven profile.
-The java-native jupyter kernel will be packaged as an executable jar that can be installed into your jupyter with the command `java -jar vtl-jupyter-x.x.x-complete.jar`.

 ## Project Status